Automattic/jetpack/readme.txt

 * Affiliate tools: offer options for affiliate partners to manage affiliation links on their site.
 * Blocks: add new Subcription form block.
+* Internationalization: add new locales, ensure existing ones are up to date.
 * REST API: new endpoint to expose Gutenberg block and plugin availabilty.

 **Improved compatibility**